FAC7/READMEs/week4/moreNode/README.md

 This method allows you to read data from a file.
 It is in the form:
 `fs.readFile(filename[, options], callback)`
 * **filename** = the name of the file you want to read from.
-* **[, options]** = the same as fs.writeFile.
+* **[, options]** = the same as `fs.writeFile`.
 See above.
 Note that if no encoding is specified, the raw buffer is returned.
 If the options parameter is a string, then it specifies the encoding.
 Example `fs.readFile('etc/passwd', 'utf8', callback)`
 * **callback** - The callback function which takes two parameters (err, data).
 Data is the contents of the file and err is used to alert the user if there is an error.

 ```javascript